google analytics G4 TMS Ruined My Life: The Shocking Reality UK business Marketing

 TMS ruined my life: The shocking reality of brain stimulation tms therapy

 For many people, tms transcranial magnetic stimulation is a miracle.
 It can be used to treat severe depression and anxiety, and can even offer a chance at a better quality of life.
 But for me, TMS was a burden.
-It completely changed the way I saw life and the way I interacted with it.
+It completely changed the way I saw life and the way I interacted with it, even though initially I experienced a significant TMS dip.

-When I began TMS, I thought it was going to be the answer to all my problems.
+When I began TMS, I thought it was going to be the answer to all my problems, even though there was fear of memory loss.
 I had been struggling with severe depression, anxiety, and chronic stress for years, and had tried almost every treatment out there.
 But TMS seemed to be the one thing that could really help me.

 I was wrong.
 Instead of helping me, TMS only made my problems worse.
 The treatment itself was extremely uncomfortable.
 The intense magnetic pulses caused me to feel a range of sensations, from a tingling in my head to a burning inside my head.
 The most uncomfortable sensation of all was the feeling of a needle being inserted into my head.
 It was a feeling that I never wanted to experience again.